nosqlbench/nosqlbench-docs/docs/services/docs/markdown/binding_functions/funcref_datetime.md

 Takes an input as a reference point in epoch time, and converts it to a DateRange, with the upper bound set to the upper bound of the precision and millisecond provided, and with no lower bound.
 You can use any of these precisions to control the bounds around the provided timestamp: millisecond, second, minute, hour, day, month, or year.

-- long -> DateRangeOnOrBefore(java.lang.String: precision) -> com.datastax.driver.dse.search.DateRange
+- long -> DateRangeOnOrBefore(String: precision) -> com.datastax.driver.dse.search.DateRange
   - *example:* `DateRangeOnOrBefore('millisecond')}`
   - *Convert the incoming millisecond to match anything on or before it.*
   - *example:* `DateRangeOnOrBefore('minute')}`